JuliaAstro/XPA.jl/docs/src/install.md

 ```

 It may also be the case that you want to use a specific XPA dynamic library
-even though your sustem provides one.
+even though your system provides one.
 Then define the environment variable
 `XPA_DEFS` as explained above and define the environment variable `XPA_DLL`
 with the full path to the dynamic library to use.
 For instance: